 Both the Army of Women (www.armyofwomen.org

-Can women from countries other than the US participate in the HOW Study?
+Can people from countries other than the United States participate in the HOW Study?

-Yes, all women aged 18 or older can participate!
+Yes, all people aged 18 or older can participate!

 Who will have access to my data?